 To connect your modules, simply connect the ribbon cable from the module into a spare slot on the bus board.
 Eurorack modules usually require a +/-12VDC supply, meaning +12VDC and -12VDC source, while a few also require a separate +5VDC source.
 It’s important to pay attention to the ribbon cable; along one side there will be a red line.
 This is the -12VDC header and connecting this the wrong way round can significantly damage your modules.
 Many modules offer some guidance on this, either by indicating on the PCB which direction to connect the ribbon cable, or by having a keyed shroud on the connector which prevents it being plugged in the wrong way.

-Getting power from the mains and into your eurorack system will likely come in one of two forms, depending on your setup.
+Getting power from the mains and into your eurorack system will likely come in one of four common forms.

-Both variations have limits on the amount of power they can distribute safely, so it’s important to check the current draw of your modules is within these limits.
+All variations have limits on the amount of power they can distribute successfully and safely, so it’s important to check the current draw of your modules is within these limits.